All Episodes

 Big distinction.

-Um there was over the weekend an activist speaking it uh in Washington, D.C. at Black Lives Matter Plaza, asking how long before, quote, people are really ready to get blood on their hands to make change happen.
+There was over the weekend an activist speaking in Washington, D.C. at Black Lives Matter Plaza asking how long before, quote, people are really ready to get blood on their hands to make change happen.

 His call to action came during a jail killer cops rally.